Sidstumple/cmd-touch/README.md

 To tackle the challenge of making the website easy to maintain for the administrator the first logical step was to find a suitable content management system (CMS).
 I researched a couple different CMSs before settling on Keystone.js.
 KeystoneJS is a database driven CMS that uses MongoDB, I have worked with MongoDB before and really liked the clear syntax of it.
 I chose Keystone above a CMS like Wordpress because it's completely written in Javascript and easy to customize to your own preferences.
 It uses MongoDB's models and has a lot of predefined types that you can use to make your text fields.

+## Web App From Scratch
+This website has a [code guideline](/code-styleguide.md) to make sure all code is comprehensible and follows the same structure.

+## CSS to the Rescue
+I used the relatively new CSS Grid layout for most elements.
+CSS Grid is very responsive and doesn't need a lot of code lines.
+To make sure older browsers are also supported I used CSS flexbox.

 ## Performance Matters
-If at an open day the internet disconnects suddenly the website uses a service worker to load the pages that have already been viewed from cache.
+If the internet disconnects suddenly at an open day the website uses a service worker to load the pages that have already been viewed from cache.
 The service worker also helps to load pages faster, especially those with images, here is a visual before and after of the loading time on Good 3G network speed:

 Without service worker: